Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

  * Android Studio
     - After updating to the new v3.3 Android Studio project folder, if you get error messages indicating "InvalidVirtualFileAccessException" then you might need to do a File->Invalidate Caches / Restart to clear the error.
  * OnBot Java
-    - Sometimes when you push the build button to build all OpModes, the RC returns an error message that the build failed.
-If you press the build button a second time, the build typically suceeds.
+    - Sometimes when you push the org.firstinspires.ftc.teamcode.build button to org.firstinspires.ftc.teamcode.build all OpModes, the RC returns an error message that the org.firstinspires.ftc.teamcode.build failed.
+If you press the org.firstinspires.ftc.teamcode.build button a second time, the org.firstinspires.ftc.teamcode.build typically suceeds.

 ## Version 3.2 (built on 17.08.02)

 This version of the software introduces the "OnBot Java" Development Tool.
-Similar to the FTC Blocks Development Tool, the FTC OnBot Java Development Tool allows a user to create, edit and build OpModes dynamically using only a Javascript-enabled web browser.
+Similar to the FTC Blocks Development Tool, the FTC OnBot Java Development Tool allows a user to create, edit and org.firstinspires.ftc.teamcode.build OpModes dynamically using only a Javascript-enabled web browser.

 The OnBot Java Development Tool is an integrated development environment (IDE) that is served up by the Robot Controller.
 OpModes are created and edited using a Javascript-enabled browser (Google Chromse is recommended).
 OpModes are saved on the Robot Controller Android device directly.